 We spent the rest of the afternoon and evening wandering on our own and always ending up on Las Ramblas.

-For our third day, we took a day trip to Costa Brava stopping along the way to visit some of the small fishing ports, and villages (Tossa de Mar) and then on to Girona one of the best-preserved Jewish Quarters in Europe, El Call.
-IN addition to the medieval walls, there are small shops, cafes and, in case you had not heard, the Girona Cathedral was used in season 6 of Game of Thrones.
+For our third day, we took a day trip to Costa Brava, stopping along the way to visit some of the small fishing ports and villages (Tossa de Mar) and then on to Girona, one of the best-preserved Jewish Quarters in Europe, El Call.
+In addition to the medieval walls, there are small shops and cafes, and, in case you had not heard, the Girona Cathedral was used in season 6 of Game of Thrones.

-Restaurants – My daughters and I love food; I mean we really appreciate great tasting food and are open to trying many different flavor profiles.
-When we are traveling, we typically order only appetizers and side dishes so we get to sample many items (and plenty of wine).
+Restaurants—My daughters and I love food.
+We really appreciate great-tasting food and are open to trying many different flavor profiles.
+When we are traveling, we typically order only appetizers and side dishes, so we get to sample many items (and plenty of wine).

 In Barcelona, our favorites were:

-Bodega Biarritz– this is a traditional tapas bar and one of the best meals we had in Barcelona.
-We waited approximately 35 minutes to get a seat but it was well worth the wait.
-I strongly recommend that you allow them to choose the items; they had enough options for the two of us that do not eat meat.
+Bodega Biarritz is a traditional tapas bar and one of the best meals in Barcelona.
+We waited approximately 35 minutes to get a seat, but it was well worth the wait.
+I strongly recommend that you allow them to choose the items; they have enough options for the two of us that do not eat meat.
 The staff was quirky, friendly, and polite.
-It is a tiny restaurant but we were able to get a seat at the bar which we ate at the allowed us to interact with the staff.
+It is a tiny restaurant, but we were able to get a seat at the bar that we ate at, which allowed us to interact with the staff.
 Very reasonably priced.
-They do not accept credit cards so bring your Euros.
+They do not accept credit cards, so bring your Euros.
 We had 8 different tapas, 3 drinks for $52 euros.
 After we paid, they gave us a shot of an apple-flavored tequila.
 Salut.

-Sensi Bistro Barcelona – We came across this bistro through Trip Advisor and through recommendations from my daughter’s friends.
+Sensi Bistro Barcelona – We came across this bistro through Trip Advisor and recommendations from my daughter’s friends.
 We were not disappointed.
-The ambiance was trendy and cool; the food delicious… we had the Yuca and goat cheese croquettes, honey allioli croquetas, mesclun salad with vegetable tempura, yogurt sauce, and mango chutney, seafood paella, tuna tartar with wakame, truffle mayonnaise, and soy foam and Salmon mi-cuit with sesame, sweet and sour miso sauce and pickled vegetables.
-They have four other restaurants so if you are unable to get into Sensi, I would definitely suggest trying one of their others- Paz19 by Sensi tapas bar, Gourmet Tapas by Sensi or Sensi Mezzanine tapas.
+The ambiance was trendy and cool; the food delicious… we had the Yuca and goat cheese croquettes, honey aioli croquetas, mesclun salad with vegetable tempura, yogurt sauce, and mango chutney, seafood paella, tuna tartar with wakame, truffle mayonnaise, and soy foam and Salmon mi-cuit with sesame, sweet and sour miso sauce and pickled vegetables.
+They have four other restaurants, so if you are unable to get into Sensi, I would suggest trying one of their others- Paz19 by Sensi Tapas Bar, Gourmet Tapas by Sensi, or Sensi Mezzanine Tapas.

 Seville